 The big day is here.
 You're at the hospital to deliver your baby.
 Who is there for you?
-Your Providence care team – which includes a nurse midwife, a registered nurse and a doula.
+Your Providence care team – which includes a nurse midwife* and a registered nurse.
 Your husband, partner or other family members are welcome to participate, too, depending on your individual preference.

 Your Providence care team honors your birth preferences – and that includes pain management.
 We offer a full range of pain management options, including epidurals, to accommodate your needs and desires.

 If you're considering a vaginal birth after cesarean (VBAC)**, our nurse midwives can help you understand the benefits and risks, help in your decision making and support you through your labor and ensure you have a safe delivery.
 75-80 percent of our midwifery patients who have a trial of labor after cesarean (TOLAC) deliver vaginally.

 "I was so pleased with my experience at PPMC (Providence Portland Medical Center).
 All of the staff, midwives and nurses, exceeded my expectations and gave me the confidence I needed in labor.
 I would recommend PPMC and the services of Providence Women’s Clinic-East Portland a million times over."